MSLNZ/msl-equipment/docs/api/index.md

         # The client has an IP address of 192.168.1.58
         # You can also specify a sequence of IP addresses to allow
         server = DMM(port=5555, allow="192.168.1.58")
-        server.run_forever()
+        server.start()
     ```

 ### 3. Use a [PAIR][zmq.SocketType.PAIR]

 === "client.py"
     ```python
+    # The connection is created using the `socket_type="PAIR"` keyword argument
-    # The server has an IP address of 192.168.1.100 and is running on port 5555
+    # The server has an IP address of 192.168.1.8 and is running on port 5555
     from msl.equipment import Connection, ZeroMQ

     client: ZeroMQ
-    with Connection("ZMQ::192.168.1.100::5555", socket_type="PAIR").connect() as client:
+    with Connection("ZMQ::192.168.1.8::5555", socket_type="PAIR").connect() as client:
+        # The client performs a query
         print(client.query("*IDN?"))

+        # The client can perform multiple writes without needing to perform a read
+        client.write_multipart([b"ignored", b"*RST"])
+        client.write_multipart([b"ignored", b"*CLS"])

+        # The client only wants to read a message from the equipment
+        # The server knows that an empty request is for a read only
+        print(client.query(b""))
     ```

 === "server.py"
     ```python
+    # The server is instantiated using the `socket_type="PAIR"` keyword argument
     from __future__ import annotations

     from msl.equipment import Connection, GPIB, ZeroMQServer
-    from msl.equipment.typing import ZMQMultiPart
+    from msl.equipment.typing import ZMQServerResponse

     class DMM(ZeroMQServer):
         """Allow for a digital multimeter to be available on the network."""